 Pace of Play:

 Players should play at a good pace.
-The Committees have set the
+The Committees has set the following guidelines.

-following guidelines.
-Stableford, Par and Team Events – 4 hours;
+Stableford, Par and Team Events – about 4 hours;

 Players should be ready to play as soon as it is their turn to play.

 When playing on or near the putting green,

 they should leave their bags or carts in such a position as will enable quick movement from the green and towards the next tee.